Bryanna711/Generate_Password_JS/README.md

 # Generate_Password_JS
-A simple password generator that will take into account your desired lenght of password as well as the types of characters you would like to include.
+A simple password generator that will take into account your desired length of password as well as the types of characters you would like to include.

 Technologies Used: